SkillsFundingAgency/CFS-Backend/CalculateFunding.Migrations.Specification.Clone/readme.txt

 dotnet CalculateFunding.Migrations.Specification.Clone.dll --src-spec-id "3aa22644-6343-444f-a84d-395f76ed1682" --trg-period-id "AS-2223" --trg-funding-template-version "5.0" --include-released-data-dataset false

+SpecificationMappingOptions section only required in 'include-released-data-dataset' flag is true. targetRelationshipName and targetRelationshipDescription - are optional if you want to change the name of the released dataset in the target environment.
+You may want to do this if you are referencing a different funding period in target.

-## Below is a sample user secrets Config to run application using Visual Studio 2019.
+## Below is a sample user secrets Config to run application using Visual Studio 2022.
 {
   "source:specificationsClient:ApiEndpoint": "https://localhost:7001/api/",
   "source:specificationsClient:ApiKey": "Local",